What is the purpose of The Dana Brown Charitable Trust (DBCT)?

 What is the St. Louis, Missouri metropolitan area?

-In Missouri: St. Louis City, St. Louis County, St. Charles County, Jefferson County, Lincoln County, Warren County, Franklin County, and Washington County
+In Missouri: St. Louis City, St. Louis County, St. Charles County, Jefferson County, Lincoln County, Warren County, Franklin County, Washington County and the city of Sullivan in Crawford County

 In Illinois: Madison County, Monroe County, St. Clair County, Calhoun County, Jersey County, Clinton County, Macoupin County, and Bond County